 “Right.”
 Jeff stuck his hands in his coat pockets.
 “I’ve been continuing my investigation into Skinnyman.
 He’s been more active than usual as of late.
 Areas to stay from are anything north of Harris Ave, Rockport Lane, Kingston Road.”
 He adjusted his hat.
 “And especially the old Scholz chemical factory in Olympic City.”

 “Shit!”
 Just the name sent chills down her spine.
-The first forteen years of her life were spent in that godforsaken building, forced to make concoctions for hours on end.
-Not once did Skinnyman reveal his face to her.
+She spent countless days in that godforsaken building, forced to make concoctions for hours on end.
+And not once did her tormentor reveal his face to her.
 She spat her mescaline onto the ground and paced a little, garnering a few onlookers.
 “What are you staring at?”

 Jeff sighed.
 “Yeah.
 I wasn’t able to get a good look inside before his thugs threw a bag over my head, but whatever’s going on it can’t be good.”